lostb1t/replex/README.md

 if using a domain set 'Custom certificate domain' to your domain (without http/https) and to your 'Custom server access URLs' (with http/https) if using an ip only set 'Custom server access URLs' Disable remote access and it will route everything properly

+## Docker

+This isnt a fully fledged proxy and doesnt aim to be.
+The default docker images includes nginx.
+If you already have a reverse proxy running and want to ax nginx you can route the following paths (and it subpaths) to this app and use the replex-standalone image.

+- /hubs (excluding /hubs/search)
+- /replex